ICRAR/daliuge/docs/drops.rst

 A DROP starts in the **INITIALIZED** state, meaning that its data is not present yet.
-From there it jumps into **COMPLETED** once its data has been written, optionally passing through **WRITING** if the writting occurs *through* dfms (see `Input/Output`_).
+From there it jumps into **COMPLETED** once its data has been written, optionally passing through **WRITING** if the writing occurs *through* dfms (see `Input/Output`_).
 Once in the **COMPLETED** state the data can be read as many times as needed.
 Eventually, the DROP will transition to **EXPIRED**, denying any further reads.
 Finally the data is deleted and the DROP